19Jal/cable-detection-svm/README.md

 Run Detect_Kabel to see the cable detection

-LBP_SVM_DetectKabel is a program that uses LBP (Local Binary Pattern) for Line Detection
+LBP_SVM_DetectKabel is a program that uses LBP for Line Detection